Which Claude Model Should You Use? (Most of You Don't Need Fable)

 *Sonnet 5 launched at an introductory $2/$10 per million tokens through August 31, 2026, then moves to its standard $3/$15.

-The Fable question: what changed today
+The Fable question: what changed, and what didn't

 The part that catches people: if you haven't enabled usage credits in the Claude Console, Fable access simply stops — no silent bill, but no access either.
 And if you have enabled credits without a spending cap, a few long Fable sessions on a big context can quietly dwarf your monthly subscription, because it's the most expensive model Anthropic sells.
 Nobody overspends here on purpose.
 They overspend by leaving "use the newest, best model" as the default and not noticing the meter turned on.
 The two-minute fix is to open the Console, decide whether you even need Fable enabled, and set a monthly cap before you forget.

-Which model for which job
+Which model for which job: a team with four temperaments

 Three levers that cut the bill without downgrading the work